Log In

 Pro Tip: When you sit down for meals, take a look.
 Do you have a fruit and vegetable with each meal?
 Or, do you have two servings of vegetables?
 This simple focus can help improve your meals without too much thought.

-Many individuals contemplating the plant-based diet are often worried they will be spending hours in the kitchen to creating nutritious and satisfying meals.
+Many individuals contemplating the transition to plant-based often worried they will be spending hours in the kitchen to creating nutritious and satisfying meals.
 The truth is, you don’t have to spend hours, sometimes only a few minutes is needed.

 We find the best meals are simple and don’t require a recipe.
 Use your cooking experience, even if limited, to play with ingredients you have on hand.
 Use different cooking methods and flavorings and throw it all together.
 Viola!

-Pro Tip: Our favorite way of making a nutritionally complete, easy meal includes the following 3 staples:
+Pro Tip: Our favorite way of making a nutritionally complete, easy meal includes the following 4 main food groups:

 For example, roast sweet potatoes.
 Roast canned (and rinsed) chickpeas in approximately 2 tablespoons pure maple syrup.
 Roast a variety of your favorite veggies.
 Mix all together and add a side serving of fruit.
 Yum!